Sign up for our newsletter to stay informed about:

 We understand that learning that you have cancer can feel overwhelming.
 It’s natural to worry about what comes next and how to take care of yourself during treatment.

-Join us for a workshop where we’ll give you support and advice to help you to manage the physical and emotional impact of treatment.
+Join our session to get information, support and advice to help you to manage the physical and emotional impact of treatment.

 You’ll get info on: